newinnovations/PDFium-rs/README.md

 ### Access to the full C API without `unsafe` Functions

-While most users will be using the high-level idiomatic Rust abstractions, PDFium-rs also provides safe public access to the full C API with documentation.
-Unsafe pointers to C structures and memory are transparently replaced with their Rust counterparts.
+While most users will be using the high-level idiomatic Rust abstractions, PDFium-rs does provide safe public access to the entire C API with full [documentation](https://docs.rs/pdfium/latest/pdfium/struct.Pdfium.html).
+Unsafe pointers to C structures and memory have been transparently replaced with their Rust counterparts.
+This feature makes it also possible to seamlessly mix idiomatic Rust functions with the C API functions.

 ## Used by MView6